 The J. Anthony Lukas Prize Project Committee

 Jonathan Alter, author and senior editor, is chair of the J. Anthony Lukas Prize Project Committee.
-Additonal members are Ellen Chesler, distinguished lecturer and director of the Eleanor Roosevelt Initiative on Women and Public Life at Roosevelt House, Hunter College; Colin Diver, president, Reed College; Arthur Gelb, author; Phyllis Grann, editor; Vartan Gregorian, president, Carnegie Corporation of New York; Linda Healey, editor and Mr. Lukas’ widow; Nicholas Lemann, dean and Henry R. Luce Professor, Columbia Journalism School; Ann Marie Lipinski, curator, the Nieman Foundation for Journalism at Harvard University; Marion Lynton, widow of Mark Lynton; Lili Lynton, daughter of the late Mark Lynton and owner of Dinex Corp; Arlene Morgan, associate dean of professional prizes and programs, Columbia Journalism School; and Rosalind Rosenberg, professor of history, Barnard College.
+Additonal members are Danielle Allen, Professor in the Department of Governent and Graduate School of Education and Director of the Edmond J. Safra Center for Ethics; Shaye Areheart, Director of the Columbia Publishing Course, Columbia Journalism School; Colin Diver, former president, Reed College; Samuel G. Freedman, professor, Columbia University Graduate School of Journalism; Phyllis Grann, editor; Linda Healey, editor and Mr. Lukas’ widow; Don Katz, founder and CEO of Audible, Inc.; Nicholas Lemann, Joseph Pulitzer II and Edith Pulitzer Moore Professor of Journalism, Columbia Journalism School; Ann Marie Lipinski, curator, the Nieman Foundation for Journalism at Harvard University; Marion Lynton, widow of Mark Lynton; Lili Lynton, daughter of the late Mark Lynton and owner of Dinex Corp; Pamela Paul, editor of The New York Times Book Review; and Abi Wright, Director of Prizes, Columbia Journalism School.

 Columbia University Journalism School